 When we first bought our home in San Diego, I knew there was no room for a home office.
 The available space filled up quite quickly with four kids and two fur babies.
 I noticed in the guest room, I had a walk in closet that was just storing extra stuff.
 That’s when the lightbulb went off.
 If I could just demo one wall, I could turn it into fun shiplap, farmhouse-style office suite for our family.
 We were in need of a space where there would be no interruptions during homework time and for when I have to work.
-Here’s how we did it:
+Once the wall got sorted out, all we would need was some quality office furniture from somewhere like Office Monster and we’d have ourselves our own home office.
+So, here’s how we did it:

 MEET THE ARTIST

 We are fortunate to know such a cool, artistic craftsman who can make any space turn into a Chip and Joanna inspired haven.
 Bryan Palacios, CEO & Creator of Palacios Design is a master of barn doors, and so much more.
 Bryan knows how to lessen his carbon footprint on the planet by utilizing reclaimed wood in his designs.
 He has made barn doors for me and you can see them here.
 For this space, I wanted the Farmhouse look so we went with shiplap for all of the walls.
 He made shelves for one of the walls and complimented it with recycled piping to create that rustic feel.
 For the desk he found a big piece of reclaimed wood and stained it to pop against the white shiplap.